 - be contacted by services for more information

 - need to complete more forms

 - be invited to a safety advisory group (SAG) meeting

-Once we have all the information we need, we'll decide whether your event can go ahead - we aim to do with within four weeks of receiving your form.
+When we have all the information we need, we'll decide if your event can go ahead - we aim to do this within four weeks of receiving your forms.

 If you cancel your event, you must email to let us know as soon as possible: firstname.lastname@example.org